-Allegations of stalking in the Dallas / Fort Worth metroplex can arise in a number of situations, such as in a relationship that has ended where one party still wants to maintain contact with the other party.
-Additionally, stalking charges will often occur based solely on the accusations of the alleged victim.
+Allegations of stalking in the Dallas-Fort Worth metroplex can arise in a number of situations.
+A common situation occurs when a relationship ends and one party still wants to maintain contact with the other.
+In other case, accusations of stalking are levied with no evidence other than the word of the alleged victim.

-Law enforcement officers in Texas have the authority to immediately arrest anyone without a warrant if the officer has probable cause the offense occurred.
+Law enforcement officers in Texas have the authority to immediately arrest anyone without a warrant.
+To do so, the officer must have probable cause that an offense occurred.
 This means any accusations of stalking could immediately result in an arrest, regardless if a proper investigation took place.

 Stalking or aggravated stalking charges can result in serious penalties and repercussions.
 However, it is important to know that if you have been charged with a stalking offense, you do not necessarily have to face a conviction.

-The state prosecutor must first prove you committed every element of the offense beyond a reasonable doubt, which can be a very difficult burden of proof to establish.
-If the judge or just has any doubt you committed any element to your alleged stalking offense, the charges against you may be reduced or even dismissed.
+The state prosecutor must first prove you committed every element of the offense beyond a reasonable doubt.
+It is often difficult to meet this burden of proof.
+If the judge or jury have any doubt you committed any element to your alleged stalking offense, the charges against you may be reduced or even dismissed.
 Therefore, it is essential to contact an experienced criminal defense lawyer in Dallas to help you create the best legal strategy for your particular situation.

 Dallas Stalking Defense Lawyer

-Richard McConathy is a Dallas criminal defense attorney experienced in defending stalking allegations and will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.
-Call The Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your alleged stalking offense.
+Richard McConathy is a Dallas criminal defense attorney experienced in defending stalking allegations.
+He has defended thousands of clients since opening the firm in 2002.
+Richard will fight on your behalf and, when possible, move to reduce or dismiss your charges.
+Contact the Law Offices of Richard C. McConathy today for a free consultation to discuss your alleged stalking offense.

 Stalking in Fort Worth

-- If the alleged offender engages in conduct the actor knows or reasonable believes will be perceived as threatening to cause bodily injury or death to the alleged victim, a family member or household member of the alleged victim, or another person the alleged victim is dating;
+- knows or reasonably believes will be perceived as threatening to cause bodily injury or death to the alleged victim, a family member or household member of the alleged victim, or another person the alleged victim is dating;

-- If the alleged offender engages in conduct the actor knows or reasonable believes will be perceived as threatening to cause damage to the alleged victim’s property;
+- knows or reasonably believes will be perceived as threatening to cause damage to the alleged victim’s property;

-- If the alleged offender engages in conduct that causes the alleged victim, a family member or household member, or person they are dating to be fearful of death, serious bodily injury or property damage;
+- knows will cause the alleged victim, a family member or household member, or person they are dating to fear death, bodily harm, or property damage;

-- If the alleged offender engages in conduct that would cause a reasonable person to fear bodily injury or death to themselves, a family member or household member, or person they are dating; and/or
+- knows would cause a reasonable person to fear bodily injury or death to themselves, a family member or household member, or person they are dating; and/or

-- If the alleged offender engages in conduct that would cause a reasonable person to fear that damage to their property will occur.
+- knows would cause a reasonable person to fear that damage to their property will occur.